Sphynx Cat Care & Health

 Neutering

-There are many, many more reasons to neuter a cat than not to.
-Neutering of both sexes is done quickly and easily by your vet at minimal cost and recovery from the operation is fast.
+Neutering of both sexes is done quickly & easily by your vet at minimal cost & their recovery after their operation is rapid..

 Rest assured that while you may not yet have noted signs yet of your female's first heat coming, but you can be absolutely sure all the local tomcats have!